-- 1. In a Resource Protection District the cutting or removal of vegetation shall be limited to that which is necessary for uses expressly authorized in that district. - 2.
-Except in areas as described in number T.1, above, and except to allow for the development of permitted uses, within a strip of land extending one hundred (100) feet horizontal distance, from the normal high- water line of a water body, tributary streams, or the upland edge of the Deer Brook wetland or Knight's Pond, a buffer strip of vegetation shall be preserved as follows: - a.
-There shall be no cleared opening greater than two hundred fifty (250) square feet in the forest canopy (or other existing woody vegetation if a forested canopy is not present) as measured from the outer limits of the tree or shrub crown.
-However, a footpath not to exceed six (6) feet in width as measured between tree trunks and/or shrub stems is permitted provided that a cleared line of sight to the water through the buffer strip is not created. - b.
+- 1. In a Resource Protection District the cutting or removal of vegetation shall be limited to that whichis necessary for uses expressly authorized in that district. - 2.
+Except in areas as described in number T.1, above, and except to allow for the development of permitted uses, within a strip of land extending 100 feet horizontal distance, from the normal high- water line of a water body, tributary streams, or the upland edge of the Deer Brook wetland or Knight's Pond, a buffer strip of vegetation shall be preserved as follows: - a.
+There shall be no cleared opening greater than 250 square feet in the forest canopy (or other existing woody vegetation if a forested canopy is not present) as measured from the outer limits of the tree or shrub crown.
+However, a footpath not to exceed 6 feet in width as measured between tree trunks and/or shrub stems is permitted provided that a cleared line of sight to thewater through the buffer strip is not created. - b.
 Selective cutting of trees within the buffer strip is permitted provided that a well-distributed stand of trees and other natural vegetation is maintained.
-For the purposes of this section (T.2.b) a "well-distributed stand of trees" is defined as maintaining a minimum rating score of 16 points per twenty-five (25) foot by fifty (50) foot (1,250 square feet) rectangular area as determined by the following ratingsystem.1
+For the purposes of this section (T.2.b) a "well-distributed stand of trees" is defined as maintaining a minimum rating score of 16 points per 25-foot by 50-foot (1,250 square feet) rectangular area as determined by the following ratingsystem.

-1As an example, if a 25-foot x 50-foot plot contains 4 trees between 2 and 4 inches in diameter, 2 trees between 4 and 8 inches in diameter, 3 trees between 8 and 12 inches in diameter, and 2 trees over 12 inches in diameter, the rating score is: (4x1) + (2x2) + (3x4) + (2x8) = 36 points.
+$^{1}$ As an example, if a 25-foot x 50-foot plot contains 4 trees between 2 and 4 inches in diameter, 2 trees between 4 and 8 inches in diameter, 3 trees between 8 and 12 inches in diameter, and 2 trees over 12 inches in diameter, the rating score is: (4x1) + (2x2) + (3x4) + (2x8) = 36 points.
 Thus, the 25-foot by 50-foot plot contains trees worth 36 points.
 Trees totaling 20 points (36 - 16 = 20) may be removed from the plot provided that no cleared openings are created.

-Diameter of Tree at 4-1/2 feet Above Ground Level (inches) 2" to less than 4" -to less than 8 " 8" to less than 12" 12" or greater Points 1 2 4 8
+Diameter of Tree at 4-1/2 feet Above Ground Level (inches) 2" to less 4" -to less 8" to less 12" or

+than 4" than 8 " than 12" greater

+Points 1 2 4 8

-For the purposes of Section T.2.b above, "other natural vegetation" is defined as retaining existing vegetation under 3 feet in height and other ground cover and retaining at least five (5) saplings less than two (2) inches in diameter at four and a half $(4\frac{1}{2})$ feet above ground level for each twenty (25) foot by fifty (50) foot rectangle area.
-If five (5) saplings do not exist, no woody stems less than two (2) inches in diameter can be removed until five (5) saplings have been recruited into the plot.
+For the purposes of Section T.2.b above, "other natural vegetation" is defined as retaining existing vegetation under 3 feet in height and other ground cover and retaining at least 5 saplings less than 2 inches in diameter at $4\frac{1}{2}$ feet above ground level for each 25-foot by 50-foot rectangle area.
+If 5 saplings do not exist, no woody stems less than 2 inches in diameter can be removed until 5 saplings have been recruited into the plot.

-Notwithstanding the above provisions, no more than forty percent (40%) of the total volume of trees four (4) inches or more in diameter, measured at four and a half $(4\frac{1}{2})$ feet above ground level may be removed in any ten (10) year period.
+Notwithstanding the above provisions, no more than 40 percent of the total volume of trees 4 inches or more in diameter, measured at $4\frac{1}{2}$ feet above ground level may be removed in any 10-year period.